NarodBocaj/soa-mortality-table-search/README.md

 # SOA Mortality Table Search

 A searchable database of all ~3,000 public mortality tables hosted by the [Society of Actuaries](https://mort.soa.org).
 Enter a partial rate vector, gender, and issue age to identify which table(s) your rates come from.
-Each matching result can be exported directly to an AXIS-compatible Excel file.
+Each matching result can be exported directly to an AXIS-compatible Excel file (please still check your table with the link to the SOA website).

 ## Live demo

-Hosted on Vercel — no installation required:
+ Currently hosted on Vercel
 👉 **[soa-mortality-table-search.vercel.app](https://soa-mortality-table-search.vercel.app)**

 ## How it works